conical intersection

 Notes:

-1. In a polyatomic molecule two @P04780@ are allowed to cross along a (3N − 8)-dimensional subspace of the (3N − 6)-dimensional nuclear coordinate space (the @IT07400@) even if they have the same spatial/spin symmetry (N is the number of nuclei).
-Each point of the @IT07400@ corresponds to a conical intersection.
-If the energy is plotted against two special internal geometrical coordinates, x1 and x2, which define the so-called @BT07335@, the potential energy surface would have the form of a double cone in the region surrounding the @D01556@.
-In the remaining (3N − 8) directions, the energies of the @G02704@ and @E02257@ remain degenerate; movement in the @BT07335@ lifts the @D01556@.
+1. In a polyatomic molecule two potential energy surfaces are allowed to cross along a (3N − 8)-dimensional subspace of the (3N − 6)-dimensional nuclear coordinate space (the intersection space) even if they have the same spatial/spin symmetry (N is the number of nuclei).
+Each point of the intersection space corresponds to a conical intersection.
+If the energy is plotted against two special internal geometrical coordinates, x1 and x2, which define the so-called branching plane, the potential energy surface would have the form of a double cone in the region surrounding the degeneracy.
+In the remaining (3N − 8) directions, the energies of the ground and excited state remain degenerate; movement in the branching plane lifts the degeneracy.

 Source: